BloomTechBackend/bd-team-project-crypto-wizards/project_documents/integration_test_plan.md

 * testing of endpoints through automated integration tests
 * testing of front-end through manual browser-based testing

-Use the endpoint test plan to create your automated integration tests.
-Use the front-end test plan to ensure that your front-end is working.
-Manual front-end tests are more expensive, so aim to have fewer of them, and you may want to run these at key milestones in your project (and certainly before presentation day!).

 ## Product Background

 The crypto portfolio tracking service provides a custom view of the client's portfolio to meet their needs.